kellenpetersen/kellenpetersen.github.io/_talks/SESAM2019.md

 location: "Montréal, Québec, Canada"
 ---

-This talk will be given at the SÉSÀM 2019 (Séminaire Étudiant en Statistique À Montréal) on March 15 at the University du Québec À Montréal (UQAM).
+This talk will be given at the Séminaire Étudiant en Statistique À Montréal 2019 (SÉSÀM) on March 15 at the University du Québec À Montréal (UQAM).

 Hope to see you there!